ekement/Milling-Machine-Simulation/README.md

 # Milling-Machine-Simulation
-Uses NC-Code to simulate and visualize the milling process on a working piece
+Uses NC-code to simulate and visualize the milling process on a working piece